-Cornell Hall is named for Harry M. Cornell, Jr., and his spouse Ann.
-Mr. Cornell is chairman emeritus of Leggett & Platt, Incorporated, a Fortune 500 company head quartered in Carthage, Missouri.
+Cornell Hall is named for Harry M. Cornell, Jr. Mr. Cornell is chairman emeritus of Leggett & Platt, Incorporated, a Fortune 500 company headquartered in Carthage, Missouri.
 He earned a bachelor's degree in business administration from MU in 1950, and became president and CEO of Leggett & Platt in 1960.
-Ann Cornell is involved in interior design and decorating.
-Mr. and Mrs. Cornell, in conjunction with Leggett & Platt, made a $3 million gift to the college during its Excellence through Change capital campaign.
-In 2006, the Cornells made an additional gift to the college of $4 million, part of which will fund enhancements to Cornell Hall.
-The remainder of the gift established the Harry and Ann Cornell Leadership program.
+Mr. Cornell, in conjunction with Leggett & Platt, made a $3 million gift to the college during its Excellence Through Change campaign.
+In 2006, Mr. Cornell made an additional gift to the college of $4 million, part of which will fund enhancements to Cornell Hall.
+The remainder of the gift established the Cornell Leadership Program.

 During the Fall and Spring semesters:

 Monday through Thursday 6:30 am - 10:00 pm

 Monday through Friday 6:30 am - 5:30 pm